 [ She walks towards the misspelled sign, and prepares to erase the extra dot with her stick.
 Close up. ]

-French Voice from behind the camera: What are you doing?
+Voice with a French accent from behind the camera: What are you doing?
 You are ruining a masterpiece!

 Elizabeth: [Looks up] I beg your pardon?